statelyai/xstate/.changeset/lazy-turtles-grate.md

 });
 ```

-In `v0`, this would run this path by default:
+In `@xstate/test` version 0.x, this would run this path by default:

 ```txt
 toggledOn -> TOGGLE -> toggledOff